 In addition to the second and unexpected pit stop, Schumacher had another bad moment during the race, as about halfway through the race the fifth gear of the gearbox stopped working.
 But the German driver doesn't like to talk about his troubles, and instead prefers to pay tribute to the day's two heroes, Berger and Fisichella:

-"Berger was impressive and Fisichella was faster than me, he was great, he did a splendid race; it's a shame about that flat tyre at the end.
-When I saw him stopped off the track, on the lap after the finish I picked him up and took him with me.
+"Berger was impressive and Fisichella was faster than me, he was great, and he did a splendid race; it's a shame about that flat tyre at the end.
+When I saw him stop off the track, on the lap after the finish I picked him up and took him with me.
 I think it's great for those who follow us to see that the drivers are friends, they love each other and help each other out when they can".